Lan-shi/Lan-shi/README.md

 ###

-<p align="left">🏫Undergraduate in Computer Science at Telkom University<br><br>Interested in full-stack development and making silly projects for fun.</p>
+<p align="left">I'm a Junior Fullstack Developer passionate about building helpful and accessible tools.
+Currently, I'm focused on writing scripts and CSS tweaks to make things easier for others.
+Interested in full-stack development and making silly projects for fun.</p>

 ###